leaderAIhackathon/leaderaihackathon.github.io/index.md

 - usable benchmarking tools
 - agent development frame work and/or training matrials
+- generalizable knowledge about how to support responsible AI development and monitoring
 - graduate student supported for two years
-- generalizable knowledge about how to support responsible AI development and monitoring
+- two REU students in year 2

 :::
 :::{tab-item} DREAM Research Group